Time-dependent Hamiltonian Simulation via Magnus Expansion: Algorithm and Superconvergence: Introduction

 We remark that the superconvergence result is one of its own kind that goes beyond the typical order improvement behavior for many algorithms due to the cancellation of high-order terms in the Taylor expansion.
 For unbounded Hamiltonian simulation, as will be detailed in \cref{sec:superconv_heuristic}, performing Taylor expansion to the numerical approximation in fact can not lead to the superconvergence result due to the introduction of the derivative dependence in the Taylor expansion procedure.
 A superconvergence result for the first-order Magnus series expansion has been proved in \cite{AnFangLin2022}, which shows that the first-order Magnus series expansion exhibits second-order superconvergence.
 It has also been conjectured that the Magnus series expansion with second-order truncation exhibits fourth-order superconvergence, while the proving machinery proposed there can only establish a third-order convergence.
 In this work, we prove the fourth-order superconvergence rigorously.
 Notably, if one tries to do this naively, one runs into severe problems due to an explosion of the number of terms for which one needs to prove commutator estimates.
 In fact, this does not work, as many terms were unbounded operators on $L^2$ (see \cref{sec:superconv_heuristic} for details).
 The way we managed to make some headway into this proof is to utilize tools from semiclassical microlocal analysis.
 A key commutator estimate with unbounded operators has been established using the semiclassical pseudodifferential operator machinery.
-As a byproduct, we also rederive the second-order superconvergence result of the first-order Magnus expansion proved in \cite{AnFangLin2022} using the semiclassical machinery in an elegant manner.
+As a byproduct, we also rederive the second-order superconvergence result of the first-order Magnus expansion proved in \cite{AnFangLin2022} using the semiclassical machinery in an elegant manner. \REVV{We emphasize that while our quantum circuits are designed for general time-dependent Hamiltonians, the superconvergence result is only proven for the time-dependent Hamiltonian as the interaction picture Hamiltonian for unbounded Hamiltonian simulation with a potential in $S(1)$ (see \cref{sec:superconv_general} for details).
+In this case, we show that the interaction picture Hamiltonian is bounded.
+We also note that the analysis in \cref{sec:error} assumes the Hamiltonian to be bounded.}